orrholly/jekyll-now/_posts/2017-9-22-Battle-of-the-Sexes.md

 After seeing the movie last night, I wish I could go back to that encounter and thank her again - but this time for fighting to keep her seat at the table for something she loved.

 It reminds me that while working toward women's equality and access to opportunities in traditionally (and guarded) male roles, we should always expect a fight.
-And this requires, diligence, determination... and, yes, stamina.
+And this requires, courage, determination... and, yes, stamina.